 If the compost looks dark, crumbles in the hand, can be screened through a 1/2 inch screen, and has a pleasant odor, it is probably "cured."
 Age is not a good indication of stability since the rate of decomposition is determined by nutrient balance, mixing, moisture and aeration.
 Some composts from active processes are more stable at one month than many stockpiles years old.
 Aging a compost an additional six months even after it seems cured is a good insurance policy.

 Stable compost can be blended into soil mixes and is suitable for most outdoor planting projects.
 It is typically mixed with other ingredients such as peat moss, shredded bark, sand, or loamy topsoil when used as an outdoor planter mix.
-Mixing ratios vary, but 10 percent compost is considered to be a minimum, 30 percent optimum and 50 percent maximum in planting shrubs and trees.
+Mixing ratios vary, but 10% compost is considered to be a minimum, 30% optimum and 50% maximum in planting shrubs and trees.

 Stable and cured compost probably has its greatest value when rototilled directly into the soil.
-One cubic yard of compost covers 108 square feet at three inches, 216 square feet at two inches, and 324 square feet at one inch.
-The rule of thumb is to spread compost no more than one third the depth of the rototiller.
-A one inch layer of compost should be tilled in three inches, a two inch layer tilled in 6 inches, and a 3 inch layer tilled in nine inches.
+One cubic yard of compost covers 108 square feet at three inches, 216 square feet at two inches and 324 square feet at one inch.
+The rule of thumb is to spread compost no more than one-third the depth of the rototiller.
+A one-inch layer of compost should be tilled in three inches, a two-inch layer tilled in 6 inches, and a three-inch layer tilled in nine inches.
 Two or more passes with the tiller helps blend the compost with the topsoil and break up any clumps of material.